 Changes to the Law Society’s exams (September 2016)

-From September 2016, new candidates will need to sit an updated exam regime.
+From September 2016, there are a number of changes that will affect those candidates sitting the Law Society's exams as part of the alternative route throughout their Pre-PEAT traineeship, including an updated exam regime and completion of a Work Based Learning Module.
 For those who started on this route to qualification prior to September 2016, nothing will change.
-These candidates will continue to sit the exams as set out at their time of enrolment.
+These candidates will continue to sit exams as set out at their time of enrolment.

-The changes ensure that the alternative route to qualification is aligned, as far as possible, with the our foundation programme outcomes, which students studying the LLB are required to achieve.
+The changes ensure that the alternative route to qualification is aligned with our foundation programme outcomes, which students studying the LLB are required to achieve.
 Prejudice will not be held against students who commenced on this route prior to September 2016 and all of their qualifications will continue to be recognised for entry to the profession.

-The changes noted above include the addition of a reflective learning log, to be completed as part of the pre-Diploma traineeship, the introduction of a face-to-face presentation, the introduction of ‘coursework’ (as opposed to pure examination) and the requirement to complete the Legal System and Legal Method module first.
+The changes consist of the addition of a reflective Work Based Learning Logbook, to be completed as part of the pre-Diploma traineeship, the introduction of a face-to-face presentation, the introduction of ‘coursework’ (as opposed to pure examination) and the requirement to complete the Legal System and Legal Method module first.

 Please ensure you consult the correct guidance; whether pre or post September 2016.

 The focus within the Work Based Learning module is upon candidates producing evidence of learning outcomes which are set out in the module guide.

 Our professional examinations are usually held in February and August.
 In order to understand what exams you need to take and when you can take them, read all of the information on this page.
 Please note that exams take place in Edinburgh, at the Law Society of Scotland office on Morrison Street.

 Exam enrolment forms must be submitted six weeks prior to an exam